 The snack area is as much of a learning experience as any other area in the preschool classroom.
 It is a perfect time to develop social skills, fine motor skills, and healthy eating habits.
-Preschool students who attend half-day need to bring a snack from home.
+Preschool students who attend half day need to bring a snack from home.
 Students who attend full day will need to bring two snacks (one for the morning and one for the afternoon).
-Snacks need to be labeled each day with the student's name and date.
+Snacks need to be labeled each day with student name and date.
 Filtered water will be provided on-site.
 Preschool students will be provided a snack if one is not supplied from home.
-SJC students are provided snacks by Immaculate Conception that contain at least 2 components of the following food groups: dairy, fruit/veggie, whole grain, or protein.
+SJC students are provided snack by St. Francis Preschool and contain at least 2 components of the following food groups: dairy, fruit/veggie, whole grain, or protein.